w3c/wai-curricula/content/content-author/data-tables.md

 Optional ideas to assess knowledge:

 * Short Answer Questions &mdash; Ask students what type of information the table summary and description should convey.
 Assess how students explain what type of information the table summary and description should convey.
-* Practical &mdash; Have students include the table summary and description using an accessible authoring tool of their choice.
+* Practical &mdash; Have students include the table summary and description using a given authoring tool.
 Assess how students rely on the tool's built-in functionality to include the table summary and description.

 {% include excol.html type="end" %}